 Scot is certified through the National Radon Proficiency Program (NRPP) as a Radon Mitigation Specialist (ID#112866-RMS).
 NRPP credentials demonstrate mastery of the specific skills, expertise, performance, compliance and quality control measures required to complete radon testing and remedial projects.
 Scot has an extensive background installing radon mitigation systems in existing homes, daycare centers, and new construction.
 In addition, he has knowledge and experience in construction and insulating residential and commercial businesses.

-Scot and his team focus on educating customers on the health dangers of radon and the importance of working together to bring dangerous levels down to under the Environmental Protection Agency’s “safe” threshold of 4.0 pCi/L.
+The Radon Man of Wisconsin's focus is on educating customers on the health dangers of radon and the importance of working together to bring dangerous levels down to under the Environmental Protection Agency’s “safe” threshold of 4.0 pCi/L.